 Commercial land use zones vary in part with regard to allowable Density, Height, and Floor Area Ratio (FAR).

 Density

-s.6.24 density: when used in reference to Residential and Residential-Related development, the number of Dwellings on a Site expressed as Dwelling per hectare.
+Density means, when used in reference to Residential development, the number of Dwellings on a Site, expressed as Dwellings per hectare.